-Serving I.8 million residents, WSSC Water is currently among the largest water and wastewater utilities in the nation, with a network of nearly 5,768 miles of fresh water pipeline and more than 5,578 miles of sewer pipeline.
-Our service area spans nearly I,000 square miles in Prince George's and Montgomery counties, and our drinking water has always met or exceeded federal standards.
+Serving 1.9 million residents, WSSC Water is currently among the largest water and wastewater utilities in the nation, with a network of 5,768 miles of water pipeline and more than 5,500 miles of sewer pipeline.
+Our service area spans nearly 1,000 square miles in Prince George's and Montgomery counties, and our drinking water has always met or exceeded federal standards.